twoBirds/twobirds/README.md

 twoBirds allows for building of nested structures of instances of repository classes that all look the same codewise, but add up to complex functionality.

-All instances of those classes are located in DOM nodes or other tB instances, and communicate with each other via a selector -- trigger mechanism:
+All instances of these classes are stored in DOM nodes or other tB instances.

 twoBirds was created 2004 and saw its first commercial use in 2006.